operand/agency/README.md

 # Roadmap

+- **Multimodal Support**:
+Multimedia transfer for use with multimodal models or other multimedia services.

 - **Multiprocess Support**:
 An additional space type utilizing python multiprocessing, as another parallelism option for single-host systems.

-- **Multimodal Support**:
-Multimedia transfer for use with multimodal models or other multimedia services.

 - **Storage Support**
 Durable session support will be included.
 Other forms of storage will be considered though it's not clear yet what that may look like.

 - **Starter Application**
-The current demo application is proof-of-concept quality.
-A more modern and higher quality application will be developed to replace the main demo and serve as a reference example that can be extended or modified.
+The current demo application is only proof-of-concept quality.
+A modern application will be developed to replace the main demo and serve as a reference example that can be extended or modified.

 - **More Examples**:
 More examples of integrations with popular AI libraries and services will be